MarkCumminsIRL/DFCS-H3014/labs/01-System_Setup/README.md

 > Adapter 1 could just as easily be set to NAT, but becuase of a networking restrictions in the college I'm suggesting you use bridged to avoid any issues.

 #### 2.4 Virtual Network Editor
 One of the most common issues I've seen students experience over the years are due to using automatic bridging and then getting connected to a different network/interface to what they expected and then carelessly end up scanning the wrong network.
-We can VMware's Virtual network editor to fine tune our network adapters and what they connect to.
+We can use VMware's Virtual Network Editor to fine tune our network adapters and what they connect to.
 The instructions below assume you've created the three adapters I recommended earlier.

 - Goto Edit/Virtual network editor on your VMware Workstation.
 - Bottom right corner click change settings.